 Even franchises need the same level of dedication a new small business would.
 Just because you are opening a business with the backing of a big name, it doesn’t mean customers will automatically know where you are and what you can offer.
 Instead, look at what transferable skills you have that can work alongside your new business to make it a success.

 Not everyone is suited skills-wise to taking on a franchise location, and as such, you need to think carefully if you are suited to the type of franchise you want to open to utilizing your skills fully.
-Franchise Direct has a wealth of franchise options that you could be ideal for.
+Franchise Direct and Franchiseek have a wealth of franchise options that you could be ideal for.

 What Funding Do You Have?